Why Hire a Landscape Architect?

 Yes.
-The Green Area Ratio is an environmental zoning regulation for many new buildings and building renovation projects in the district.
-We can assist developers in understanding the requirements and assisting with project & drawing development to ensure compliance.
+We can assist developers in understanding the requirements and assisting with project and drawing development to ensure compliance with Green Area Ratio requirements, an environmental zoning regulation for many new buildings and building renovation projects in the district.
 Please visit http://green.dc.gov/GAR for additional information.

 Do you have experience working in historic districts?

 Yes.
-We have familiarity with many of the local historic districts including the Georgetown Historic District, Capitol Hill Historic District, Cleveland Park Historic District, Foxhall Historic District, Dupont Circle Historic District, and work with the L'Enfant Trust .
-Before starting the design of any landscape we contact the appropriate permitting and historic office to review any potential project restrictions.
+We are familiar with many of the local historic districts including the Georgetown Historic District, Capitol Hill Historic District, Cleveland Park Historic District, Foxhall Historic District, Dupont Circle Historic District, and work with the L'Enfant Trust.
+Before starting the design of any landscape, we contact the appropriate permitting and historic office to review any potential project restrictions.